Differences Between Stocks and Bonds

 - The stock market has a secondary market in place ensuring centralized trading as opposed to bonds in which trading is done Over the Counter (OTC).

 - Stockholders may have to pay DDT (Dividend distribution tax) in case of the returns received which can further curtail the returns received but bonds are not exposed to such tax burdens.

 |Basis of Comparison||Stocks||Bonds|

 |Meaning||These are instruments that highlight the interest of ownership issued by the company in exchange for funds.||A financial instrument that highlights the debt taken of the issuing body towards the holders and a promise to pay back at a later stage with interest.|

 |Status||Stockholders are the owners of the company||Lenders to the firm|

 |Risk Levels||High since it depends on the performance of the issuer||Relatively low since bondholders are prioritized for repayment.|

-Both stocks and bonds are known forms of financial instruments and utilized by retail and institutional clients to park their funds with expectations of getting higher returns.
+Both are known as the forms of financial instruments and utilized by retail and institutional clients to park their funds with expectations of getting higher returns.
 Though these avenues can be used for making short-term gains and close out the trade, many are also holding onto them in the long run as a form of investment.

-This has a been a guide to the top differences between bonds vs stocks.
-Here we also discuss the stocks and bonds differences with examples, infographics, and comparison table.
+This has been a guide to Stocks vs Bonds.
+Here we discuss the top differences between stocks and bonds along with infographics and comparative table.
 You may also have a look at the following articles for gaining further knowledge in corporate finance –